ADVERTISEMENT

 Community members and leaders at the ceremony / Photo courtesy- FIA-New England

-The Federation of Indian Associations of New England (FIA-New England), along with members of the Indian-American community, held a solemn 9/11 remembrance ceremony in Westborough, Massachusetts.
+The Foundation of Indian Americans of New England (FIA-New England), along with members of the Indian-American community, held a solemn 9/11 remembrance ceremony in Westborough, Massachusetts.

 The event paid tribute to the nearly 3,000 lives lost, including at least 41 individuals of Indian origin, as well as the courageous first responders who gave their lives in rescue efforts, in the September 11, 2001 terror attacks.

 A central feature of the event was the installation of a preserved piece of metal from the original World Trade Center.
-Placed prominently at the site, the artifact stood as a solemn symbol of resilience, unity, and the enduring impact of the tragedy.
+Placed prominently at Milk Street in Westborough, the artifact stood as a solemn symbol of resilience, unity, and the enduring impact of the tragedy.

 Also read: Trump, other officials mourn Charlie Kirk amid 9/11 tributes